 The photo became a painful demonstration of war realities, where life doesn’t matter.
 Its’ impact was so pU.S.minent, US President Richard Nixon, in a conversation with the HeU.S. of the US Presidential Administration, G. R. Haldeman doubted its authenticity and suggested that it could be falsified.

-In 1973 Nick Ut won the Pulitzer Prize for this photo.
+In 1973 Nick Ut won the Pulitzer Prize for his Vietnam historical photos.

 67. Munich Massacre, Kurt Strumpf, 1972.